Toggle: English / Spanish

 The type of bacteria that caused the pneumonia depends on:

-Risk factors for aspiration or breathing in of foreign material into the lungs are:
+Risk factors for breathing in (aspiration) of foreign material into the lungs are:

 Exams and Tests